piwesajopo/webtools-kb/no-ip/README.md

 ### Delivering Traffic to your Raspberry:

 You are probably using your Raspberry at home if you are using a service like NoIP.com, therefore you will want to do additional configuration to deliver traffic from outside your network.
-Here are come steps you will need to perform:
+Here are some steps you will need to perform:

 #### Static IP Configuration